Rocky Knob AVA

-Rocky Knob is an American Viticultural Area (AVA) in a mountainous area in southwest Virginia within portions of Floyd and Patrick counties.
+Rocky Knob is an American Viticultural Area (AVA) in a mountainous area of southwest Virginia within portions of Floyd and Patrick counties.
 It is located on the eastern slopes of the Blue Ridge Mountains west and northwest of the towns of Woolwine and Meadows of Dan astride the Blue Ridge Parkway.
-It was established on January 11, 1983 as the state’s 2nd AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by W.F.
-Morrisette of Woolwine Winery on behalf of itself and local vintners proposing a viticultural area known as “Rocky Knob.”
+It was established as the nation's 27^{th} and the state's second appellation on January 12, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by W.F.
+Morrisette of Woolwine Winery on behalf of itself and local vintners proposing a viticultural area known as "Rocky Knob."

 The viticultural area encompasses 9000 acre and, at the outset, had 15 acre of cultviation under vine.
 The elevations in Rocky Knob AVA range from 1600 to 3574 ft above sea level.
 Strong winds at these elevations help protect grapes from fungus and mildew conditions.
 The average rainfall is 43.10 in per year.
 The soil is primarily well-drained silt loam and gravel.
-The vineyards are located in hardiness zones 6b and 7a.
+The vineyards are located in hardiness zones 7a and 7b.

 The name Rocky Knob is taken from the mountainous recreational area within the viticultural area boundary.
 Rocky Knob Recreation Area appears on State maps on both sides of the Blue Ridge Parkway, which is the main highway through the scenic Blue Ridge Mountains.
-The community of Tuggle Gap is located at the north boundary and Rock Castle Gap at the southern boundary of the proposed viticultural area.
+The community of Tuggle Gap is located at the north boundary and Rock Castle Gap at the southern boundary of the viticultural area.
 The petition states that the name Rocky Knob has been in existence since prior to 1770 and is a topographical description of the area.